By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1374|Pages: 3|7 min read

 In one of America’s earliest founding documents, the Constitution clearly communicates the ability for a citizen to bear arms as a freedom given to all.
-This Second Amendment is perhaps the most prominent distinguishing feature between the United States and other well developed nations.
+This Second Amendment is perhaps the most prominent distinguishing feature between the United States and other well-developed nations.
 It is one of three countries that consider gun ownership, and its associated gun culture, a constitutional right, and thus a personal freedom.
 How the United States measures up to other developed nations in regard to gun regulations, restrictions, and culture, however, is staggering.

 There are various reasonings for why an individual would own a gun.
 Many gun owners would say that their main reason is for protection.
 This could derive from an individual’s personal belief that they should be able to defend themselves, their families, or their property when necessary.
-Aside from protection, gun owners say they also own guns for hunting, sport, as apart of a collection, or because their job requires them to.
+Aside from protection, gun owners say they also own guns for hunting, sport, as part of a collection, or because their job requires them to.
 Regardless of why an individual owns a gun, there are still basic legislations put into place by the United States government in order to regulate gun ownership.

 Despite the right to own a gun being a Constitutional Amendment, the United States has specific regulations and restrictions in place to ensure some scope of control over the gun ownership process.
 Some of the most basic restrictions include bans on concealed weapons and the possession of specific types of firearms.
 Furthermore, there are qualifications that an individual must meet in order to purchase a firearm.
 One such act that does so is the Gun Control Act of 1968, which prohibits the sale of guns to those under the age of eighteen, convicted criminals, the mentally disabled, and dishonorably discharged military personnel.
 Additionally, there is the Brady Handgun Violence Prevention Act, which mandates background checks for all unlicensed individuals who would like to purchase a firearm from a federally authorized dealer.
-Although both of these government Acts seem to provide well structured requirements for gun ownership and usage, the United States Supreme Court has also denied some legislation.
+Although both of these government Acts seem to provide well-structured requirements for gun ownership and usage, the United States Supreme Court has also denied some legislation.
 One such example would be the denial of Washington, DC, to have a law in place that would ban handguns.

 Federal laws and acts are in place in order to provide a basic understanding of how guns should be regulated.
 However, the United States is unique in that it gives the individual states freedom in how they would like to enforce and further strengthen, or weaken, the restrictions regarding guns.
 This variance from state to state can begin to pose a problem; nothing stops someone from California, a very restrictive state, from going to Alaska, a less restrictive state, and buying a gun, which they can then bring back to California.
 This could potentially be a contributing factor in the United States’ homicide-by-firearm rate being the highest among the world’s most developed nations.